Note:

 Database Metrics

-1. Replication status - It is the availability of the replication.
-Not the availability of the database.
+1. Replication status - Refers to the availability of the replication process, not the availability of the database itself.

 select process from v$managed_standby where process='<PROCESS_NAME>' fetch first 1 row only